steveAyre34/ELSpring2017/doc/Readme.md

 # Documentation Directory.
-Progress Report is included in this directory.
+A Final Report, Powerpoint, and Progress report are included in this directory for the final project.